Skip to main content

 content-type specifies the type of content sent to the API endpoint, e.g. application/json.

-created shows the timestamp for when the signature was created.
+created shows the time stamp for when the signature was created.

 date shows the date stamp of the request message.